AmishaSomaiya/ROS2-Humble-Setup-On-Ubuntu2204/README.md

-# ROS2 Humble Hawkbill installation guide on Ubuntu 22.04 LTS
+# ROS2 Humble Hawkbill Installation Guide for Ubuntu 22.04 LTS

 ### What is ROS and why is it used?